What’s your initial first reaction to the question, “What is a community college?”

 - Bachelor’s degree: $2.2 million

 Obviously, money isn’t everything.
-Maybe your lifelong dream has always been to become a dental hygienist.
-Don’t let these figures scare you away.
-Many associate’s degrees can result in an excellent salary and offer great lifetime
+Maybe your child’s lifelong dream has always been to become a dental hygienist.
+Don’t let these figures scare both of you away.
+Many associate’s degrees can result in an excellent salary and offer great lifetime earnings potential.

 Pros and cons of a community college

-There are several reasons students choose to attend a community college — and there are also several cons you may want to seriously consider.
+There are several reasons students choose to attend a community college — and there are also several cons your child may want to seriously consider.

 - Affordable tuition